Peter Canavan: Disciplinary problems

-His career features many examples of indiscipline, including on-pitch scuffles with other players.Jack O'Connor, Kerry's manager in the 2005 All-Ireland final, suggested in his autobiography that Canavan tackled Colm Cooper off the ball, preventing him getting into a goal-scoring position, a claim backed up by Sunday Tribune journalist, Kieran Shannon.
+His career features some instances of indiscipline, which, like many players of the era, included occasional on-pitch scuffles with other players.
+Jack O'Connor, Kerry's manager in the 2005 All-Ireland SFC final suggested in his autobiography that Canavan tackled Colm Cooper off the ball, preventing him getting into a goal-scoring position, a claim backed up by Sunday Tribune journalist, Kieran Shannon.

-Management career
+Managerial career

 Canavan was appointed manager of Fermanagh in November 2011 on a three-year term to be reviewed annually, with trainer Kieran Donnelly and selector Enda Kilpatrick joining him.
 His first game against Antrim, saw Fermanagh winning by a scoreline of 2 – 11 to 1 – 06.

 He stepped down as Fermanagh manager in September 2013.

 However, Canavan was not out of management for long.
 He was appointed manager of Cavan Gaels in December 2013.
 He guided them to their 1st Senior Championship in 3 years in October 2014, defeating Kingscourt Stars in the final by a point.
 This was seen as a huge success for Canavan and the Cavan Gaels Club.

 After delivering the Oliver Plunkett trophy back to the Cavan town club, he then went on to become a selector with the Tyrone under-21 panel in 2015.
 He was part of the management team which consisted of Feargal Logan (manager) and Brian Dooher.
-They guided the under-21s to an Ulster Final victory against Donegal in Celtic Park, and subsequently, to the All-Ireland title, defeating Tipperary in the final.
+They guided the under-21s to an Ulster U21FC final victory against Donegal in Celtic Park, and subsequently, to the All-Ireland U21FC title, defeating Tipperary in the final.

 When Mickey Harte left as Tyrone senior manager in 2020, Canavan ruled himself out due to family involvement and did not join Logan and Dooher, who were subsequently appointed as Harte's successors.

 Media career

 Canavan has written a column for the Gaelic games magazine, Hogan Stand and the Northern Ireland edition of The Daily Mirror. and in 2008, he joined TV3 as a football pundit for their first year of broadcasting live GAA matches.

-He is an analyst for the BBC.

-He is an analyst for Sky Sports.
+He is a Gaelic football analyst for the BBC and RTÉ, and previously for Sky Sports.

+Administrative career

+In January 2025, Canavan joined the Football Review Committee alongside former inter-county referee Maurice Deegan, succeeding previous members Michael Murphy and Malachy O'Rourke when they became unavailable.